Superyachts just got bigger, greener, sexier

 Courtesy Oceanco

-The most obvious direction for the next generation of elite seagoing vessels is an increase in size -- more and more are now exceeding the 100-meter mark and heading for supersize status, says Jonathan Becket, CEO of superyacht brokerage Burgess.
+The most obvious direction for the next generation of elite seagoing vessels is an increase in size -- more and more are now exceeding the 100-meter mark and heading for supersize status, says Jonathan Beckett, CEO of superyacht brokerage Burgess.

 Currently, Superyachts Top 100 ranks a boat launched in 2013 as the world's longest.
 Azzam, measuring 180 meters end-to-end, was built by German shipyard Lurssen and is now belived to be owned by United Arab Emirates President Khalifa bin Zayed al-Nahyan.

-Once 40-meter boats were considered modest compared with larger craft; now even 60-meter vessels are seen as small by today's standards, Becket explains.
+Once 40-meter boats were considered modest compared with larger craft; now even 60-meter vessels are seen as small by today's standards, Beckett explains.

 This rise in the number of larger yachts is directly linked to an increase in the number of billionaires, says a representative of Dutch shipbuilders Feadship.